 Robert Broom (1866-1951), a Scottish doctor who worked in South Africa, was one of Dart’s first – and for a long time one of his only – supporters.

-By the end of the decade, though, American paleontologist William King Gregory (1876-1970) of the American Museum of Natural History in New York agreed with Dart and Broom, claiming the skull was a pre-Homo transitional link between ape and man.
+By the end of the decade, American paleontologist William King Gregory (1876-1970) of the American Museum of Natural History in New York agreed with Dart and Broom, claiming the skull was a pre-Homo transitional link between ape and man.

-Using standard medical CT images, Falk demonstrated evidence to strengthen the transitional ape to man status of the skull in the paper “Metopic suture of Taung (Australopithecus africanus) and its implications for hominin brain evolution” published in the Proceedings of the National Academy of Science.
+Using standard medical CT images, Falk demonstrated evidence to strengthen the transitional ape-to-man status of the skull in the paper “Metopic suture of Taung (Australopithecus africanus) and its implications for hominin brain evolution,” published in the Proceedings of the National Academy of Science.

 High-Resolution CT Scan